PDOK/webservices-workshop/src/WORKSHOP.md

 BBOX=603781.6790671768%2C6831433.221161786%2C604746.696549277%2C6832398.238643886
 ```

-<a id="markdown-34-adding-a-geojson-layer" name="34-adding-a-geojson-layer"></a>
+<a id="markdown-adding-a-geojson-layer" name="adding-a-geojson-layer"></a>

-### 3.4.
-Adding a GeoJSON Layer
+## Adding a GeoJSON Layer

-> TODO: The advantage of using WMS/WMTS services is that you do not have take rendering performance into consideration, that is the job the server.

 A different approach to displaying geographical data is, instead of using WMS and WMTS services, downloading the vector data in the client and displaying the vector data directly.
 In this scenario there is no need for a server and gives you complete freedom of styling of the data.
 One major drawback of this approach is performance, processing power on the client is limited; there is a upper limit on the number of features you can load in your map (at once).

 When rendering geographical data directly on the client rendering performance is a concern.
 You can optimize for this by preprocessing your data to either:

-1. Reduce the size of the dataset by removing features
+1. Reduce the size of the data set by removing features
-2. Reduce the size of the dataset by simplifcation of the geometries (aggregation, generalization)
+2. Reduce the size of the data set by simplification of the geometries (aggregation, generalization)

-> TODO: include, yes, no?
-Another technique to improve performance is to load features from the data incrementally into map application, instead all of once.
-This can be done with the client side vector tile library [geojson-vt](https://github.com/mapbox/geojson-vt) JavaScript library.

-In this workshop we only do preprocessing of the data to reduce the size of the dataset.
-This is done by selecting only the motorways (A wegen) and joining the seperate segments into one geometry grouped by the roadletter and roadnumber combination (for instance group by A1, A2, A348 etcetera).
-We will use the `ogr2ogr` commandline utility for data processing.
+In this workshop we only do preprocessing of the data to reduce the size of the data set.
+This is done by selecting only the motorways (the *A* roads) and joining the separate segments into one geometry grouped by the road letter and road number combination (for instance group by A1, A2, A348).
+We will use the [`ogr2ogr`](https://gdal.org/programs/ogr2ogr.html) commandline utility for data processing.

-<a id="markdown-341-data-preprocessing" name="341-data-preprocessing"></a>
+<a id="markdown-data-preprocessing" name="data-preprocessing"></a>

-#### 3.4.1.
-Data Preprocessing
+### Data Preprocessing

-In this chapter we are going to create a map of the Dutch motor ways, directly rendered in the browser from a GeoJSON file.
-We will use the [NWB Wegen dataset](https://www.pdok.nl/introductie/-/article/nationaal-wegen-bestand-nwb-), PDOK provides WMS en WFS services and also a direct download service.
-In this case we will use the PDOK download service, since we want to obtain the full dataset.
+In this chapter you are going to create a map of the Dutch motor ways, directly rendered in the browser from a GeoJSON file.
+We will use the [NWB-wegen data set](https://www.pdok.nl/introductie/-/article/nationaal-wegen-bestand-nwb-), PDOK provides WMS en WFS services and also a direct download service.
+In this case we will use the PDOK download service, since we want to obtain the full data set.

-> NOTE: If you are using the VirtualBox image that comes with the workshop you do not need to download the file, it is already downloaded in `~/pdok-webservices-workshop/data`.
+> **NOTE:** If you are using the VirtualBox image that comes with the workshop you do not need to download the file, it is already downloaded in `~/pdok-webservices-workshop/data`.

 First ensure your current working directory is `~/pdok-webservices-workshop` (the root folder of this project):